alexa-samples/skill-sample-nodejs-fact/instructions/test-using-simulator.md

 Toggle the dropdown from **Off** to **Development**.

 4. To validate that your skill is working as expected, invoke your skill from the **Alexa Simulator** just below.
 You can either type or click and hold the mic from the input box to use your voice.
-	1. **Type** "Open" followed by the invocation name you gave your skill in step 1.
+	1. **Type** "Open" followed by the invocation name you gave your skill previously.
 For example, "Open space facts".
 	2. **Use your voice** by clicking and holding the mic on the side panel and saying "Open" followed by the invocation name you gave your skill.
 	3. **If you've forgotten the invocation name** for your skill, revisit the **Build** panel on the top navigation menu and select **Invocation** from the sidebar to review it.